koumoul-dev/vuetify-jsonschema-form/docker/README.md

   - `cd docker`
   - `./start.sh`
 - Start editing `basic2.js` to show a new functionality or demonstrate a bug.
 The server will update when you save the example.
+- After you created the example lint it:
+  - The container must be running, if not start the nuxt server with `start.sh`, then
+  - `cd docker`
+  - `./run_command.sh "npm run lint"`
+- Then you can commit the change, push them to your fork, go to the original github repo and make a pull request.